-Dismissing pleas from citizen groups in local communities where the GE Fukushima-style reactors operate in the U.S. and ignoring expert testimony from independent nuclear engineers, the NRC voted earlier this month against a plan to require utility owners to upgrade nuclear plant filtering systems with vents — so-called “radiation scrubbers” — intended to reduce (not eliminate) the levels of radiation released from the plant when the vents are opened during a severe accident.
+Dismissing pleas from citizen groups in local U.S. communities where General Electric’s Fukushima-style reactors operate and ignoring expert testimony from independent nuclear engineers, the NRC voted earlier this month against a plan to require utility owners to upgrade nuclear plant filtering systems with vents — “radiation scrubbers” — intended to reduce (not eliminate) radiation levels when the vents are opened in a severe accident.

 The nuclear industry’s Congressional allies fought the proposal — “Safety gains should be significant enough to outweigh additional costs” to be paid by industry, said Representative John Shimkus (IL), chairman of an Energy and Commerce subcommittee — while Sen. Barbara Boxer (CA), in a letter sent to the NRC last month, wrote, “The tens of millions of Americans who live near the affected reactors located in 15 states should not face additional delays.”